Deanna Troi: Reception

 One reviewer compared her to Leonard McCoy from the original Star Trek television series.
-In 2018, CBR ranked Counselor Troi as the 25th-best Starfleet character of Star Trek, in 2018; they note her role as an empath aboard Enterprise 1701-D. In 2017, IndieWire ranked Troi as the 9th-best character on Star Trek: The Next Generation.
+In 2018, CBR ranked Counselor Troi as the 25th-best Starfleet character of Star Trek.
+In 2017, IndieWire ranked Troi as the 9th-best character on Star Trek: The Next Generation.

 In 2016, Troi was ranked as the 24th-most important character of Starfleet within the Star Trek universe by Wired.

 In 2017, Screen Rant ranked Troi the 12th-most attractive person in the Star Trek universe.

 In 2018, CBR ranked Troi the 25th-best member of Starfleet.

 In 2019, Troi was ranked the sixth-sexiest Star Trek character by SyFy.

 In 2020, Tom's Guide recommended the Star Trek: The Next Generation episodes "Ménage à Troi", "Face of the Enemy" and "Thine Own Self" as having some of the best moments for this character.

 In 2020, SyFy Wire was very positive about her performance in the Star Trek: Picard episode "Nepenthe," explaining that "It features Deanna Troi at her very best, with Marina Sirtis at the height of her powers."